piappstudio/privacy_policies/FreshLook.md

 Fresh Look android app requires the mobile number verification only at Indian users

-The informations are stored in Google's firebase, so please refer this [https://firebase.google.com/support/privacy] for data security
+The informations are stored in Google's firebase, so please refer this https://firebase.google.com/support/privacy for more details

 ---